Nasdaq/msgcodec/readme.md

     Hello decoded = (Hello) codec.decode(new ByteArrayInputStream(bout.toByteArray()));
     System.out.println(decoded.greeting.equals(msg.greeting) + " = true");

-Note that the same dictionary can be used with another encoder to produce for example TAP messages.
+Note that the same schema can be used with another encoder to produce for example JSON messages.
 See javadoc and examples for more information.

 ### Artifacts  ###

 To use msgcodec you will need to include the artifacts in the group=`com.cinnober.msgcodec`; `msgcodec` and `msgcodec-{format}` in your application's runtime.
-Format is one of `xml`, `json`, `blink` or `tap`.
+Format is one of `xml`, `json` or `blink`.

 The versions of the artifacts follows [semantic versioning](http://semver.org), which means that a minor version upgrade is always backwards compatible.